dllewellyn/AI-Tech-Scalers/presentation.md

 ## Some things stay the same

-* **North Star & Product Strategy** - Clear vision for VeriCask and coherent product strategy with market positioning and prioritization guidance.
+* **North Star & Product Strategy** - Clear vision for VeriCask and coherent product strategy with market positioning and prioritisation guidance.
 * **Cloud Architecture** - Robust, scalable, secure architecture for ChainTrace with infrastructure to support growing customer base.
 * **Platform Security** - Protection of VeriCask platform and ChainTrace ledger with customer data security and compliance.